 What is the ratio of water to bulgur?

-The ratio of water to grain is what makes a big difference in cooking.
+Unlike cooking lentils, the ratio of water to grain is what makes a big difference in cooking.
 For tender coarse bulgur so that it is perfectly tender and fluffy.
 To cook 1 cup of dry coarse bulgur wheat, you’ll need 1 ½ cups of liquid. per cup of dry bulgur.
 Water, chicken broth, or vegetable broth are my favorite liquids for cooking bulgur.

 To soak 1 cup of fine bulgur, you’ll need 2 cups of liquid (remember, you do not need to cook fine bulgur for things like tabouli, you simply soak it until it is tender and fluffy).
 Double the amount of hot liquid for every cup of dry bulgur.